How to Choose the Best BJJ Rash Guard For You

 Should your bjj rash guard be tight fitting?

-Rash guards should be tight enough so that they can compress your muscles appropriately, but loose enough that you can still move witin full range of motion.
+Rash guards should be tight enough so that they can compress your muscles appropriately, but loose enough that you can still move with full range of motion.
 In martial arts, this is especially true.

 You want to always have the flexibility required for bjj and not have your clothing get in the way – which is one of the main points of wearing a rashguard.